tromp/tromp.github.io/_posts/2024-04-15-gaming-the-coordinates.md

 <circle cx="112" cy="59" r="21" stroke="black" fill="black"/>
 <circle cx="90" cy="21" r="21" stroke="black" fill="black"/>
 </svg>

+Curiously, the star points are exactly those whose coordinates both have 2 black stones.

 Obviously this is not the most practical of coordinate systems, but it does have a certain aesthetic appeal...